NRiess/Masterthesis_Unsupervised_Monocular_Scene_Flow_Estimation_and_Prediction/README.md

 * "predict": Monocular Scene Flow estimator and predictor that processes three subsequent frames as inputs

 ### On azure:
-* Adjust the version number of the environment in "run_with_azure.py" according to the version you want to use
+* Adjust the version number of the environment in "run_with_azure.py" according to the desired version
 * Type in the your subscription_id, resource_group and workspace_name in "run_with_azure.py"
 * Run the file to start the training.